Art Is Never Finished

 As a result, the project always feels incomplete.
 It could always use another refinement or edit.
 It never feels “just right.”

 I struggle with this feeling all the time, when it comes to creative projects (including this blog).
 I’m always wanting to tweak an element here or rewrite a word there.
 I’m never satisfied.

 Or maybe ideas are, by their very nature, transient.
 Maybe they are always changing.
 Maybe art is constantly evolving, and therefore, the artist must continuously change how he expresses what the Muse is inspiring.

 Maybe creativity is the act of embracing perennially unfinished work.

 Do you think art is ever finished?
-Why or why not?
-Feel free to share some examples.
+Share in the comments.

 *Thanks to Stephen Brewster for inspiring this post over a cup of coffee.

 Post-script: Since posting this a few minutes ago, I’ve already edited and tweaked